ByteShaker/advanced_behaviour_cloning/README.md

 # behaviour_cloning

-# Udacity Self-Driving Car Nanodegree
-# Behavioral Cloning Project - 2nd Submission
+# Behaviour Cloning Project Submission

 ## Overview

-In the first submission, I did all of the work on iPython notebook.

-In this second submission, I created standalone python scripts to do all of the deep learning training.

-This iPython notebook describes the function of each python script involved in the project.

-Follow this link to watch the video **https://www.youtube.com/watch?v=7YA6JL4vcw4**.
+I created a preprocess_image script and a separated script for learning.

+In the following I will explain how the scripts work, and how my algorithm performed.

 ---

-There are **3** python scripts: **preprocess.py**, **model.py**, and **drive.py**.
+There are **3** python scripts: **preprocess_image.py**, **model.py**, and **drive.py**.

 ## preprocess.py
-This python script imports the raw image data and resizes them.
+This python script imports the raw image data and preprocesses them.

-I resized the image because image contains unnecessary background noises such as sky, river, and trees.

-I decided to remove them and reduced the size of the image by **25%**, then I used only one channel from each image.
-I found that the image data do not have to have a lot of pixels when training the model.
-I found reducing the size by 25% and using just one channel were more efficient in terms of time and space.
+Every single preprocess function is in an own definition.
+So I can reuse the funtionality for the drive.py part.

+I only use the part of the picture, where the streez is ssen.
+Thats the reason, why I cut the first 50 rows of the picture.

+Then I convert the picture to HLS, since I found, that the Result is clearer, because color Change doesn't infleunce my network so hard.

+At last, I normalize the picture dividing by 255 and subtracting 0.5

-I saved them as **features** and saved the data of steering angels as **labels**.
+The resulting picture_arrays are saved as **features** and the steering angels as **labels**.

-Then, I splitted the data into **train** and **validation**, and saved them as **frontcamera.pickle** file.
+Then, I splitted the data into **train** and **validation**, and saved them as **train_data.pickle** file.

 ## model.py
-The main purpose of this script is to train the model using the data saved from the above python script.
+In this script the model gets defined and trained.
+Therefore the saved data from the script above is used.

 First, it imports the **pickle** file from the local drive and train the data using model that I built.